‘Sing Sing’ Uncovers Humanity Behind Barred Walls

 Colman Domingo as Whitfield is magnetic in his charisma.
 With the real-life Whitfield being an author, Domingo (“Rustin,” “Selma”) lovingly embodies the writer’s stewardship of the RTA.
 Domingo expresses longing and distress behind a veneer of showmanship and composure.

-Kwedar, cast members Clarence Maclin, Sean ‘Dino’ Johnson and producer Brent Buell discussed the film at the Chicago Critics Fest in May.
+Kwedar, cast members Clarence Maclin and Sean ‘Dino’ Johnson and producer Brent Buell discussed the film at the Chicago Critics Fest in May.
 Kwedar described his introduction to the RTA and its impact on prisoners and their loved ones.

 Clashing heads with Whitfield as the new RTA member, Maclin learns to recognize his vulnerability.
-The further he engrosses himself in theater, the more Maclin accepts his past decision and self.
+The further he engrosses himself in theater, the more Maclin accepts his past decisions and self.

 “I got to live other people’s lives, tell their stories that were parallel to my own,” Maclin said.
 “Villainous or heroic or whatever, the best qualities from those characters is what I played in my real life.”